 PUWER was originally introduced in 1992 following the issue of the European framework directive on health and safety.
 They were revised in 1998 and specific new requirements were added for mobile equipment including forklift trucks.
-As of August 2016 the Health and safety Executive are conducting a survey on PUWER and LOLER.

 What does PUWER say?